CommunityToolkit/Windows/components/Primitives/samples/UniformGrid.md

 ## WPF Conversion Notes

-When porting your UniformGrid XAML from WPF, just add the `controls:` namespace prefix to your `UniformGrid` and add the `xmlns:controls="using:Microsoft.Toolkit.Uwp.UI.Controls"` to your XAML namespace list.
+When porting your UniformGrid XAML from WPF, just add the `controls:` namespace prefix to your `UniformGrid` and add the `xmlns:controls="using:CommunityToolkit.WinUI.Controls"` to your XAML namespace list.

 See further notes below on the additional features the UWP UniformGrid provides compared to the WPF UniformGrid.
 The behavior of `FirstColumn` has changed slightly, but only in cases where it was previously ignored in WPF.